SouthernMethodistUniversity/singularity_docker/README.md

 `python3`, which resides inside the container.
 The Python script `python_script.py` resides outside the container.

-If `python3` is defined to run inside the `%runscript` section of the defintion file the following would be equivalent to the example above.
+If `python3` is defined to run inside the `%runscript` section of the definition file the following would be equivalent to the example above.

 ```sh